-External relationships and developing partnerships nationally and internationally

-TASC's Strategic Plan placed a strong emphasis on building our international relationships and partnerships.
-The challenge of effectively addressing unacceptable levels of economic inequality is a major one, as is sustaining democratic practice and institutions.
-It is critical that the many actors across Europe, of whom TASC is one, be involved in trying to understand both phenomena and identify workable solutions to pool resources and work together.
-Because of this emphasis, all of the FEPS-funded projects either are being done in partnership with other EU organisations or include a component specifically focused on EUlevel indicators and policy.
+External relationships and developing partnerships nationally and internationally understand both phenomena and identify workable solutions to pool resources and work together.
+Because of this emphasis, all of the FEPS-funded projects either are being done in partnership with other EU organisations or include a component specifically focused on EU-level indicators and policy.
 In addition, TASC initiated or strengthened collaboration with Irish charities in 2019, including the National Adult Literacy Agency, The Wheel, Northside Partnership, Community Law and Mediation, and several local charities working with Traveller communities.